panzerdp/dmitripavlutin.com/content/posts/107-type-checking/index.md

 myCat instanceof Pet; // => true
 ```

-In simple words, `object instanceof Constructor` evaluates to `true` if `object` is an instance of `Constructor`.
-But also if `Constructor` is the parent class of the class that has created the instance.
+In simple words, `object instanceof Constructor` evaluates to `true` if `object` is an instance of `Constructor`, but also if `Constructor` is the parent class of instance's class.

 ## 3. Summary

 JavaScript is loosely-typed language, meaning that there are no restriction on what type a variable can have.

+Thus, sometimes, you have to check what type the variable is.

+`typeof myVariable` is the operator that let's you determine the type of `myVariable`.
+It can evaluate to one of the values: `'string'`, `'number'`, `'boolean'`, `'symbol'`, `'undefined'`, `'object'`.

+Note that `typeof null` evaluates to `'object'`, which might be a bit confgusing.

+`instanceof` operator let's identify the class that created an instance. `object instanceof Constructor` evaluates to `true` if `object` is an instance of `Constructor`.